i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 ``````

-- Key ID is an incrementing counter, starting at 0.
+Key ID is an incrementing counter for the local key used for that tag set, starting at 0.
 The ID must not change unless the key changes.
 It may not be strictly necessary, but it's useful for debugging.
 Signal does not use a key ID.

 Issues